SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 ![Image description](zeppelin-login-2.png)

 That's it - you now have basic security enabled.
 You can now play around with roles and permissions on notebooks.

 <BR>

-### Setting Privileges in  Zeppelin Notebooks
-set permissions in notebooks